Annemarie Auer: Life

 In October 1949 the Soviet occupation zone was relaunched and rebranded as the Soviet sponsored German Democratic Republic.
 Between 1950 and 1953 Auer was employed by the (East) German Academy of Arts in East Berlin where according to one source she was a "Section leader in the Poetry department" ("Fachgruppenleiter der Sektion Dichtkunst").
 In 1953 she embarked on a degree course in German studies at Berlin's Humboldt University, but she was obliged to break off for health reasons.
-In or before 1964 she became a contributing editor with "neue deutsche literatur", a monthly literary newspaper.
+In or before 1964 she became a contributing editor with neue deutsche literatur, a monthly literary newspaper.
 From 1966 she supported herself in East Berlin as a freelance writer.

 In her later years Auer became best known for her published essays, generally on literary themes.
 She also produced narrative works and worked as an editor.
 She became a member of the East German branch of PEN International in 1972.
 By this time, however, her life was not going well.
-She felt that she and her husband were increasingly targeted by the Ministry for State Security (Stasi).
-There was a sense in some quarters that despite having been generously funded by state stipends, she was not always aligned with the political establishment, and she was also finding herself ostracised by elements within the country's literary establishment.
-In a review of Christa Wolf's 1976 quasi-autobiographical book, "Kindheitsmuster" ("Patterns of Childhood"), Auer accused Wolf (who at this time enjoyed iconic status among many in East Germany) of "self-pity, self-importance, self-obsession" and, worse than any of these, "a deficient class perspective".
+She felt that she and her husband were increasingly targeted by the Ministry for State Security.
+There was a sense in some quarters that, despite having been generously funded by state stipends, she was not always aligned with the political establishment, and she was also finding herself ostracised by elements within the country's literary establishment.
+In a review of Christa Wolf's 1976 quasi-autobiographical book, Patterns of Childhood, Auer accused Wolf (who at this time enjoyed iconic status among many in East Germany) of "self-pity, self-importance, self-obsession" and, worse than any of these, "a deficient class perspective".
 Some said they detected inconsistency, disloyalty or misdirected personal ambitions on Auer's part.
 During her final decades Auer became increasingly isolated and lonely.
 There were nevertheless some friends and admirers who remained loyal and devoted to the end, most notably the writer Elfriede Brüning and, while he still lived, the cartoonist-satirist Herbert Sandberg.

 One of Auer's lifelong friends was Ella Kube Nomland, who visited her periodically over the years.
 Nomland immigrated to the United States in 1939, where she married noted architect Kemper Nomland, Jr. Most notably, Nomland was involved in a ground-breaking court case that enabled her to obtain her U.S. citizenship despite being both an atheist and pacifist.

-The Wende Museum in Culver City, California has a small collection of Auer's literary criticism works.
+The Wende Museum in Culver City has a small collection of Auer's literary criticism works.

-By February 2002 Annemarie Auer's heart was failing and she was suffering from diabetes.
+By February 2002 Auer's heart was failing and she was suffering from diabetes.
 More recently she had lost her sight.
-She suffered a bad fall in the bathroom which resulted in a broken neck vertebra: she died from the complications that followed in Berlin on 7 February 2002.
+She suffered a bad fall in the bathroom which resulted in a broken neck vertebra; Auer died from the complications that followed in Berlin on 7 February 2002.